NielsRogge/Description2Process/README.md

 ```

 ### Transformation of semi-structured description to XML format
 Next, a Transformer model can be called to translate the semi-structured description to a complete XML format that represents the process model.
 If appropriate, the model should add <path> and </path> tags to passages describing splits and merges.
-The Transformer model can be called as follows:
+The Transformer model can be called as shown below.
+Currently, this function also prints log information regarding the Transformer model.
 ```
 xml = d2p.xml_model.structured2xml(structured_description)
 print(xml)